 Several differences can be observed in the final state of the life cycle for systems with and without surface friction.
-First, an overall weakening of the jet in the final state (black contours) can be observed when surface friction is included, which is easily explained by the direct dissipation of kinetic energy over the course of the life cycle due to the added friction process.
+First, an overall weakening of the jet in the final state (black contours) can be observed when surface friction is included, which is

+- 290 easily explained by the direct dissipation of kinetic energy over the course of the life cycle due to the added friction process.
 The same argument holds for the disappearance of the strong wind anomaly patterns close to the surface at about 30° and 40° latitude in the case without friction.
 These patterns develop due to strong temperature fluxes in this region arising from the large meridional surface temperature gradient (see Figure 1) and they are likely not influential on the standard baroclinic life cycle evolution.
-More importantly, however, the vertical structure of the dipole pattern around the final jet core at 60° latitude is drastically different between the experiments with and without surface friction displayed in Figure 5.
+More importantly, however, the vertical structure of the dipole pattern around the final jet core at 60° latitude - 295 is drastically different between the experiments with and without surface friction displayed in Figure 5.
 When the system is subject to surface friction during the life cycle the corresponding dipole pattern is more barotropic, thus it extends much further down and shows much stronger anomalies at the surface.

 Figures 4 and 5 indicate a tendency of the tropospheric jet to exhibit a weaker poleward shift during the baroclinic life cycle if there is no stratospheric jet present compared to when there is.
 This behaviour is consistent with the negative NAM response, associated with an equatorward shift of the tropospheric jet, observed during periods following SSWs (see Baldwin and Dunkerton, 2001).
-It further provides a simple way to quantify the eddy feedback processes potentially involved in creating the corresponding jet shift signal.
+It further provides a simple model framework to quantify the eddy feedback processes (e.g., in terms of EKE and MKE response) potentially involved in creating the corresponding jet shift signal.
 Figure 5 shows the shift signal only to have a significant surface contribution if the system is subject to surface friction.

-To further illustrate the surface signal observed in our model experiments Figure 6 shows the geostrophic geopotential height field Z, calculated by solving the equation via simple numerical integration with boundary condition $Z(\phi=0)=0$ for the zonal mean zonal wind field $\bar{u}$ of the final state (note that we neglected the surface friction term in Equation 2 as it tends to be small during the final state of our experiments).
-Here f is the Coriolis parameter, a the radius of the Earth, g the gravitational acceleration and $\phi$ the latitude.
-Since $\bar{u}(z=0)$ vanishes for the initial state the surface geopotential height $Z{sfc}\equiv Z(z=0)$ of the final state (or more precisely its gradient) describes the change in surface winds induced over the course of the baroclinic life cycle.
+To further illustrate the surface signal observed in our model experiments Figure 6 shows the geostrophic geopotential height field Z, calculated by solving the equation via simple numerical integration with boundary condition Z(φ = 0) = 0 for the zonal mean zonal wind field ū of the final state (note that we neglected the surface friction term in Equation 2 as it tends to be small during the final state of our experiments).
+Here f is the Coriolis parameter, a the radius of the Earth, g the gravitational acceleration and φ the latitude.
+Since 310 ū(z = 0) vanishes for the initial state the surface geopotential height Z{sfc} ≡ Z(z = 0) of the final state (or more precisely its gradient) describes the change in surface winds induced over the course of the baroclinic life cycle.

-$$\partial{\phi}Z = -fa\bar{u} - \bar{u}^2 \tan \phi \tag{2}$$
+$$\partial{\phi} Z = -f a \bar{u} - \bar{u}^2 \tan \phi \tag{2}$$ winds.
+The farther equatorwards shifted position of the gradient of Z{sfc} in experiment T, relative to experiment TS, indicates again the relative equatorward shift of the final tropospheric jet if the stratospheric jet is removed from the initial conditions, corresponding to the NAM-signal discussed earlier.